BLavery/miniSerial/README.md

 # miniSerial
 Very lean software-based Serial substitute.

 This library was designed for $3 STM32F030F4P6 ARM M0 board, which is limited to 16k of flash.
 This "baby" board has difficulty compiling the regular Serial function into your sketches.
 MiniSerial has a minimal flash footprint, and uses no interrupts.
-Its functions are simple, but they do NOT align with the "println()" type functions of regular Serial.
+Its functions are simple, a subset of the "print()" type functions of regular Serial.

 <img align="right" src="STM32F030-Dev-Brd.jpg">Baudrate is configurable.
 19200 looks ideal, but higher than that is no good.
 Pins are configurable, and are driven only by digitalWrite and digitalRead.